-Before coming to Concordia Seminary, Dr. Adams served as executive director of the Office of Government Information of The Lutheran Church—Missouri Synod.
-As the Washington office of the LCMS, the Office of Government Information monitored legislative, judicial, and executive branch activity that may affect the ministry of the church and worked to educate the church about issues that shape the society in which we live and serve.
+Before coming to Concordia Seminary, Adams served as executive director of the Office of Government Information for The Lutheran Church—Missouri Synod (LCMS).
+As the Washington, D.C., office of the LCMS, Adams helped monitor legislative, judicial and executive branch activity that could have affected the ministry of the church.
+In that role, he worked to educate the church about issues that shape the society in which we live and serve.

-Prior to joining the Office of Government Information, Dr. Adams was assistant professor of Religion and Philosophy at Concordia College in Ann Arbor, Mich., where he taught Hebrew, philosophy, and biblical studies, and was director of the Pre-Seminary Education Program.
-Previously he served the church as Manager of Microcomputer Services for the LCMS Office of Information Systems.
-He has also served in the parish ministry as pastor of St. Peter Lutheran Church in Caseyville, Ill., and as vacancy pastor of a number of congregations through the years.
+Adams was assistant professor of religion and philosophy at Concordia College in Ann Arbor, Mich., where he taught Hebrew, philosophy, biblical studies and was director of the Pre-Seminary Education Program.
+He served the church as manager of Microcomputer Services for the LCMS Office of Information Systems.
+He also has served in the parish ministry as pastor of St. Peter Lutheran Church in Caseyville, Ill., and as vacancy pastor of a number of congregations through the years.

-His hobbies are reading, playing the guitar, and scuba diving.
-Dr. Adams and his wife, Lisa, currently live in St. Louis, Mo.
+Adams and his wife, Lisa, live in St. Louis.

 - A.A., St. Paul’s College, Concordia, Mo.